Frequently-Asked Questions

 For more FAQs about connection problems, see FAQs - Connecting.

-Why are some stations in the Index View highlighted in yellow?
+In the Windows app, why are some stations in the Index View highlighted in yellow?

 A yellow-highlighted line indicates a station which has just recently come on line.
 If a station's Status is highlighted, it means the station's status has recently changed (from On to Busy, or vice versa).